Chicago and West Towns Bus Co.: Buses take over

-On November 29, 1956, with the end of streetcar service, the company was renamed The Chicago and West Towns Bus company.
+On November 29, 1956, with the end of streetcar service, the company was renamed The Chicago and West Towns Bus Company.

-In the 1960s the GMC TDH-4517 and -4519 "new look" series became the standard buses and other makes or models were bought used.
+In the 1960s, the GMC TDH-4517 and -4519 "new look" series became the standard buses and other makes or models were bought used.
 In 1963 and 1964, at the time Leyden was acquired, they bought 19 used TDH-4509s.

-In 1963 Leyden Motor Coach was bought.
+In 1963, Leyden Motor Coach was bought.
 They had often longer routes north and west of the West Towns.
 Leyden had a route west to Wheaton in DuPage County and north to O'Hare Airport.

-In the 1970s action for public operation began.
-March 19, 1974 a referendum was passed creating the RTA and on June 28, 1974, the last legal challenge to the RTA was decided by the Illinois Supreme Court.
+In the 1970s, action for public operation began.
+On March 19, 1974, a referendum was passed creating the RTA and on June 28, 1974, the last legal challenge to the RTA was decided by the Illinois Supreme Court.
 On December 19, 1974, the West Towns received their first $149,000 and would receive increasing amounts through 1978.
 The structure of the RTA, financing the private companies, failed.
-On May 30, 1881, all service was stopped on the West Towns until August 5, when reduced service resumed with a third of the drivers working.
+On May 30, 1981, all service was stopped on the West Towns until August 5, when reduced service resumed with a third of the drivers working.

-In November 1981 the RTA purchased the West Towns, and began operating it with management company ATE, who owned and operated a number of bus companies nationwide.
+In November 1981, the RTA purchased the West Towns, and began operating it with the management company ATE, who owned and operated a number of bus companies nationwide.
 This didn't fix the problems, the RTA was restructured in 1983 and the West Towns became the Pace West Division.
-After seventy years the West Towns was no longer in business.
+After seventy years, the West Towns was no longer in business.